 The radiant heat from hot water baseboard heaters depends on the circulation of hot water, but when air gets into the pipes, water can't circulate, and some of the heaters in the system won't get warm.
-There's more than one reason for heaters to stay cool, including a stuck check valve or a broken thermostat, but a telltale sign that an airlock is responsible is that some of the heaters will warm up while some of them won't.
+There's more than one reason for heaters to stay cool.
+A telltale sign that an airlock is responsible is that some of the heaters will warm up while some of them won't.
 If only one heater is staying cool, test the operation of the thermostat for that heater to make sure it's working before suspecting an airlock, and if all the heaters stay cool, there's probably something wrong with the boiler or the circulation pump.

 Video of the Day